 This article is continually updated to reflect removed and newly available movies.
-Last updated September 25, 2014.
-Drew Prindle and Brandon Widder contributed to this article.
+Last updated June 7, 2015.
+Drew Prindle, Brandon Widder, and Rick Stella contributed to this article.

 Back in 2011, Google quietly rolled out the YouTube.com/movies section.
 Over the past few years it has amassed a library of titles you can rent, purchase, or stream for free, and today, there’s more content in the movie section than you could watch in a lifetime — and that’s not even counting all the full-length films uploaded by users.
-So to help save you some time in your search for something to watch, we’ve sifted through all the movies Google has to offer — free, paid, legal, and not so legal — to bring you this list of the best full movies on YouTube.
+So to help save you some time in your search for something to watch, we’ve sifted through all the movies the site has to offer — free, paid, legal, and not-so-legal — to bring you this list of the best full movies on YouTube.

 Free Movies (legally uploaded)

 YouTube has a pretty sizable list of movies you can stream for free, but truth be told, not many are worth watching.
 The overwhelming majority of them are obscure B-movies that’re so bad they make you want to gouge your eyeballs out with a hot grapefruit spoon.
 Movies so genuinely awful that, if you dare to watch them, you’ll find yourself awestruck by the idea that somebody actually took the time to shoot, edit, and distribute such garbage.
 That being said, there are a few freebies on here that we were pleasantly surprised to find, all of which we’ve listed below.

 As the name denotes, this documentary looks at factors that led to world poverty and the forces that are pushing the wage gap further and further apart.
 Martin Sheen lends his voice to narrate the movie, examining the barrios of Latin America and slums of Africa, while showcasing interviews with historians, economists, and sociologists.
 It isn’t a particularly happy film, but it will change the way you look at people in poverty and might motivate you to examine your lifestyle.